DARK

 “Oh, just give me a smile before you blow out the candles,” she said.

 He gave his best smile, but it would only go so far.
 It frustrated him that she didn’t understand.
 The tight scar on his lip caused pain when he smiled.
-Try as he might, his lower lip would only move so far, before the scar he earned from the electrical cord pulled painfully.
+Try as he might, his lower lip would only move so far before the scar he earned from the electrical cord pulled painfully.
 But he hated to upset his mommy, so he gave his usual half-smile.
-It looked more like a smirk which always made his brother giggle in response.
+It looked more like a smirk, which always made his brother giggle in response.

 Derek looked at Grant and shook his head.
 His little brother always stuck up for him, which annoyed Derek.
 Derek could complain all he wanted, and she’d still pressure him.
 But because his mother would give Grant the benefit of the doubt, she relented.
-A benefit that she never gave him.
+A benefit that she never gave Derek.
 Once again, the little snot hogged the attention.
 It was Derek’s birthday, but he always had to share the light with his brother.
 Most days he loved his younger sibling.
-Grant was his best friend.
+Grant was his second best friend.
 But some days, like today, he wished he was an only child.

 Grant was fourteen months younger than Derek, and always sick.
 If it wasn’t asthma, it was the flu, if it wasn’t the flu, it was his hernia, if it wasn’t his hernia, it was an ear infection.
 Every time he got sick, Grant got all the attention.
 When he wasn’t sick, Grant got all the attention, too.